skittleguy/Gwater2-But-More-Values/README.md

 # Compilation
 This repository is set up with a [github actions](https://github.com/meetric1/gwater2/actions), which automatically compiles new modules for you.\
-Feel free to download new module versions from there
+Feel free to download new module versions from there.

+Compiled modules should go in `GarrysMod/garrysmod/lua/bin`.

 > [!WARNING]
 >  This repo is quite large (upwards of 1 gb), as it includes some submodules needed for compilation